treeverse/lakeFS/docs/deploy/k8s.md

 Options to do so include a Kubernetes Service of type `LoadBalancer`, or a Kubernetes Ingress.
 By default, lakeFS operates on port 8000, and exposes a `/_health` endpoint which you can use for health checks.

+The NGINX Ingress Controller by default limits the client body size to 1 MiB.
+Some clients use bigger chunks to upload objects, for example multipart upload to lakeFS using the [S3 Gateway](../understand/architecture.md#s3-gateway) or a simple PUT request using the [OpenAPI Server](../understand/architecture.md#openapi-server).
+Checkout Nginx [documentation](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/annotations/#custom-max-body-size) for increasing the limit, or an example of Nginx configuration with [MinIO](https://docs.min.io/docs/setup-nginx-proxy-with-minio.html).
+{: .note }

 ## Next Steps
 Your next step is to [prepare your storage](../setup/storage/index.md).
 If you already have a storage bucket/container, you are ready to [create your first lakeFS repository](../setup/create-repo.md).